-- From inside to outside like most hard cheeses (e.g. Emmentaler AOC, Sbrinz AOC etc.)
+- From inside to outside like most hard cheeses such as Emmentaler AOC, and Sbrinz AOC

-- From outside to inside like red smear cheese (e.g. Appenzeller®) or white mould cheese (e.g. Camembert).
+- From outside to inside like red smear cheese such as Appenzeller®, or white mold cheese such as Camembert.

 Protein consists of different amino acids.
-The human body can only make ten essential amino acids by itself; the remaining essential amino acids must be obtained from food.
-40% to 50% of a person’s daily requirements should be covered by animal protein (cheese, milk, eggs, meat, fish etc.).
+The human body can only make ten essential amino acids by itself; the remaining essential amino acids must be obtained from food and up to 50% of a person’s daily requirements should be covered by animal protein in the form of cheese, milk, eggs, meat, and fish.
 Cheese is particularly rich in protein and therefore makes a valuable contribution towards covering the daily requirements.

-The only way the body can absorb minerals is by consuming food.
-Cheese too can provide the body with minerals, especially calcium and phosphorous.
-Both are important, especially for forming healthy bones and teeth.
-Calcium is vital for inducing blood clotting, for maintaining normal indirect muscle impulse and for lining capillary walls and cell membranes.
+Cheese contain calcium and phosphorous.
+Both are important, especially for forming healthy bones and teeth, while calcium is also vital for inducing blood clotting, for maintaining normal indirect muscle impulse and for lining capillary walls and cell membranes.